LLM Program Optimization via Retrieval Augmented Search: Conclusion

 \section{Conclusion}

 We have proposed RAS and \textsc{Aegis}, two methods for LLM-guided program optimization that incorporate beam search and retrieval to iteratively optimize a given program.
-We achieve significant speedups in the blackbox setting (i.e., without any fine-tuning), outperforming existing LLM-based program optimization techniques. \textsc{Aegis} also aims to improve interpretability by decomposing training examples into ``atomic edits'' that represent incremental optimizations rather than large changes.
-We believe that our approach provides a compelling strategy for adapting LLMs to code optimization in the blackbox setting, and may be effective in other code generation tasks as well.
+We achieve significant speedups in the blackbox setting (i.e., without any fine-tuning), outperforming existing LLM-based program optimization techniques.
+We believe that our approach provides a compelling strategy for adapting LLMs to code optimization.

 \textbf{Limitations.} A key limitation of both our approaches is that they are more computationally expensive to execute due to our use of beam search. \textsc{Aegis} also requires additional training-time compute since it uses LLM-generated code to construct its atomic dataset.
+Additionally, we surmise that it will be challenging to scale up our results to more complex, object-oriented codebases comprising several individual components since that would likely involve intermediate steps that identify the specific code snippets to be optimized.
 Nevertheless, we believe our methods pave a promising path towards effective application of LLMs to code optimization in practice.

-\textbf{Impact statement.} Over the past few years, there has been a significant rise in the use of LLMs for generating code, which has applications in domains ranging from robotics to healthcare systems.
-However, several such domains require the use of high-performing programs that also satisfy correctness guarantees.
-Our work helps support LLMs to generate code for performance-critical applications while maintaining correctness guarantees.
-We believe that our approach can help address some of the concerns around blackbox code generation and provide a more interpretable method for generating high-quality code.